Lemon Bundt Cake

 The cake should transfer smoothly and easily to the plate.

-Allow the cake to cool until just barley warm and then drizzle the lemon glaze over the cake with a spoon.
+Allow the cake to cool until just barely warm and then drizzle the lemon glaze over the cake with a spoon.
 You can use all of the glaze for a very moist cake or use part of it for a light glaze.
 Use your own judgment.

 For the Lemon Glaze: